 A comprehensive compliance plan is a great place to incorporate your organization’s Standards of Conduct and compliance policies and procedures.
-A Standards of Conduct encompasses the values by which the organization operates.
-An organization’s compliance policies and procedures lay out the specifics of the compliance program.
+Standards of Conduct encompass the values by which the organization operates.
+An organization’s Medicare Advantage compliance policies and procedures lay out the specifics of the compliance program.
 Your organization should designate someone, such as your practice administrator or an executive officer, as a compliance officer to implement and operate the compliance program.
-For a sample compliance plan, click here.

 It is important that your organization screen all employees (new hires and existing employees) against the OIG’s List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System of Award Management (SAM) for exclusions.
-The OIG provides an online database that you can search for excluded individuals here.
-You can search the GSA SAM database for exclusions here.
-Additionally, background checks should be performed for all employees, specifically looking for any healthcare-related fraud convictions.
+The OIG provides an online database so you can search for excluded individuals here.
+You also can search the GSA SAM database for exclusions.
+Additionally, background checks to look for any healthcare-related fraud convictions should be performed for all employees,

-Upon hire, your organization should ensure that all employees, including high-level executives, receive fraud, waste, and abuse (FWA) training.
-CMS provides some standardized modules that meet FWA requirements, which can be found here.
+Your organization should ensure that all newly hired employees, including executives, receive fraud, waste and abuse (FWA) training.
+CMS provides some standardized modules that meet FWA requirements.
 Your organization should maintain evidence of your screenings and training to provide to your Medicare Advantage sponsor.
 Your organization’s employees should be able to identify FWA and know how to report (such as via a call-in hotline or a physical mailing address) actual or suspected noncompliance.

-Your Medicare Advantage sponsor will likely require you to be responsible for routine monitoring of the compliance of your organization.
-It is important to keep evidence of your organizations self-monitoring of your compliance program to provide to your sponsor.
-Your organization’s compliance officer can help with your self-monitoring in developing a procedure to monitor compliance issues.
-This can include regularly evaluating your organization’s employee training for effectiveness by monitoring clinical activities for compliance and conducting interviews.
-Additionally, your organization should review billing and claims practices for any deviations from your organization’s policies.
-Your compliance officer can determine if a formal internal audit is needed.
+Your Medicare Advantage sponsor will likely require you to routinely monitor your organization’s compliance.
+It is important to keep evidence of self-monitoring to provide to your sponsor.
+Your organization’s compliance officer should help develop procedures to monitor compliance issues.
+This can include regularly evaluating your organization’s employee training for effectiveness by evaluating clinical activities for compliance and conducting interviews.
+Additionally, your organization should review Medicare Advantage billing and claims practices for any deviations from your policies.
+Your compliance officer can determine whether a formal internal audit is needed.

-Your organization should ensure that all records of compliance are properly maintained and retained for ten years.
-This includes records of your compliance policies and procedures and evidence of your organization’s self-monitoring practices as well as records of employee training, internal evaluations conducted, reports of suspected noncompliance, investigations of suspected violations, and any corrective action.
+Your healthcare organization should ensure that all records of Medicare Advantage compliance are properly maintained and retained for 10 years.
+That includes records of your compliance policies and procedures and evidence of your organization’s self-monitoring practices as well as employee training, internal evaluations conducted, reports of suspected noncompliance, investigations of suspected violations and any corrective action.

 Your Medicare Advantage sponsor can request proof of your compliance to regularly ensure that your organization is following the proper requirements.